Traditional Britain Group

 The Traditional Britain Group (TBG) is a British far-right pressure group that describes itself as traditionalist conservative and "home to the disillusioned patriot".
-It was founded in 2001 by Gregory Lauder-Frost, with the late Merlin Hanbury-Tracy, 7th Baron Sudeley as its president.
+It was founded in 2001 by Gregory Lauder-Frost, with Merlin Hanbury-Tracy, 7th Baron Sudeley as its president.
+Sudeley was still in office when he died in 2022.

-Advocacy group Hope not Hate claims TBG is part of a UK-wide network linked to the European alt-right.
+Advocacy group Hope not Hate claimed in 2017 that TBG is part of a UK-wide network linked to the European alt-right.
 Private Eye has described TBG as far-right and a successor to the WGI.

 History and ideology

 TBG was founded in 2001.
 It opposes non-white immigration to the UK and, prior to Brexit, it opposed the UK's European Union membership.
 The organisation's stated principles include opposition to egalitarianism; the centrality of the heterosexual family as the primary social unit; traditional Christian values and maintaining the Church of England as England's established church; rolling back of the welfare state; and opposition to immigration, multiculturalism, political correctness and Marxism.

 TBG is in favour of state-sponsored repatriation.
 Their Facebook page carried a post calling for the deportation of anti-racist campaigner Doreen Lawrence and "millions of others ... to their natural homelands".
 Gregory Lauder-Frost, the founder of TBG, called Lawrence a spiv.
-Lauder-Frost was formerly the officer of the Conservative pressure group Monday Club and Vice-President of the Western Goals Institute (WGI).
+Lauder-Frost was formerly the officer of the Conservative pressure group Monday Club and vice-president of the Western Goals Institute (WGI).